 You can have multiple AlterPath KVM switches cascaded to provide higher port density, yet they will behave as one single, larger, KVM switch.
 This means that you can configure the entire KVM switch chain from a single point (the primary unit).
-Once it is ready, the configuration is broadcasted to all the units in the chain, which simplifies the configuration process.
+Once it is ready, the configuration is broadcasted to all the units in the chain, which eliminates the need to configure the cascaded devices separately.